mrinal1702/Possession-football-project/README.md

-﻿# Possession Football Project
+# Possession Football Project

-Jupyter analysis of football possession data.
+Exploratory analysis of football possession data using Python and Jupyter.

-## Files
+## Overview
-- Possession_Project.ipynb  main analysis notebook
-- Data/GitHub_Possession_Project.xlsx  source Excel (multiple sheets)
+This repo contains a single notebook that loads an Excel workbook with multiple sheets (results, possession, shots, standard stats, defensive stats), cleans/joins them, and answers key questions about possession.

-## Run
+## Repo Structure
-1) pip install -r requirements.txt
-2) Open the notebook in Jupyter and run.